oupadhyay/ojasw/content/drafts/2021-06-21-pdf-dark-mode.md

 ---
-title: Fast Fluid Dynamics
+title: PDFs and the Quest for Dark Mode
-date: 2020-05-14
+date: 2021-06-21
-author: Sanjay Yepuri & Helen Zhou
+author: Ojasw Upadhyay
 type: post
 ---